 I took the original bulk recipe from School Nutrition Director Laura Lynn’s Brantley County School District and honed it down for an at home gathering with family.
 I’m sharing the original with you along, with my version.

 Size of Portions: ½ cup

-Pre-heat your CVap Thermalizer by pressing Channel 6.
+Pre-heat your CVap Retherm Oven by pressing Channel 6.

 Place can of tomatoes, drained beans and onions in a 2” deep hotel pan.
-Add 1 cup of warm water mixed with the ham base.
+Add one cup of warm water mixed with the ham base.
 Add Italian seasoning, cumin, salt and black pepper.
 Mix well and place pepper rings on top.
-Once it’s pre-heated, place in the CAT509 and cook for 30 minutes.
-Then place in HA4522 Holding Cabinet with a food temperature of 155 degrees and a food texture of +10 degrees until ready to serve.
+Once oven is pre-heated, place in the CAT509 and cook for 30 minutes.
+Then place in HA4522 Holding Cabinet with a food temperature of 155°F degrees and a food texture of +10 degrees until ready to serve.
 Serve students with #8 scoop or ½ spoodle.